pohlm01/master-thesis/4_comparison.typ

 // Correction: Root certs are typically not sent.
 There may be multiple certificates with the same CN #emoji.face.explode.
 On a large scale, every byte saved during a @tls handshake is a relevant reduction, as a handshake takes place before almost every connection.
-Cloudflare published a notable statistic regarding the number of bytes transferred from server to client.
+Cloudflare published a notable statistic regarding the number of bytes transferred from server to client~@cloudflare_connection_size.
 Their statistic only considers QUIC connections, as they likely originate from browsers.
 This fits nicely, as the @mtc architecture is also mainly designed for browser-like applications.
 For non-resumed QUIC connections, the median number of transferred bytes is 7.8~kB, and the average is 395~kB.